DiyMediaServer

 prowlarr:

-# Official Linuxserver.io Prowlarr image
+# Official LinuxServer.io Prowlarr image

 image: lscr.io/linuxserver/prowlarr:latest

-# Sets a custom name for the container
+# Friendly name for the container

 container_name: prowlarr